Inquisitive-Learners/lessons-content/science-and-technology/year-3/our-human-skeleton/our-human-skeleton.md

 ability to identify parts of the human skeleton that offer protection and support.

-ACTIVITY 4:
-Activity ID: NjsMEQjwVyx9
-Section ID: sGfgxPBrFhwf
-Description: Students read the eBook to find out what different jobs the parts of their skeleton have.
-The eBook focuses on the five parts of the skeleton that have been covered thus far in the lesson.
-PART 1:
-[Statement Box] Different parts of our skeleton have different jobs.
-[Plain Text] Read the eBook to find out more about the job of each part of your skeleton.
-[E-book] Our Jobs

-PART 2:
-[Plain Text] Complete the sentences with a classmate.
-[Image] Two boys laughing and learning with anatomical illustrations and colourful splashes in the background.
-[Discussion] I now know that ...
-[Discussion] I was surprised to find out _______ because ...

-Differentiation: Green Circle - The green circle represents core activities.
-They are central to the focus question or learning intention and include surface, deeper and transfer of learning.
-Duration: 15 minutes

 ACTIVITY 6:
-Activity ID: gwpeghL4W40e
-Section ID: 8NHFgwv3CBQv
 Description: Present the scenario where Jessie has broken her femur, explaining that it is the longest, strongest and heaviest bone that supports body weight when standing, walking, or running.
 Students then complete the Think, Feel, Care